 I have also experimented with ways to articulate new-to-me heuristics in order to see how they fit into my heuristic gestalt.
 I've been playing around with using index cards as a means to capture the gist of a heuristic.
 This simple technique structures a heuristic in three parts: a question, the answer (which can be then polished into a formulation of the heuristic), and an example or two to help me remember.
 I call them QHE or "Q-Hee" cards, for the lack of a better name (see Figure 5).

-This use of index cards to capture design heuristics is inspired by CRC (Class-Responsibility-Collaborators) design cards invented by Ward Cunningham and Kent Beck [BC].
+cards invented by Ward Cunningham and Kent Beck [BC]